 How to Prepare for What You’ve Never Seen

 You may be wondering what kind of music you’ll be asked to play for the sight-reading portion of your audition.
 It’s really hard to guess because composing software lets anyone create a unique composition in a matter of minutes!
 If you are confronted with a brand-new composition a graduate student created just before your audition slot, never fear.
 I have some tips that will help you excel.
-I’ve got examples from two schools that you might run into anywhere that you audition.
+I have examples from two schools that you might run into anywhere that you audition.

-A university in the midwest uses an innovative method.
+A university in the Midwest uses an innovative method.
 They review your repertoire list, etude studies, scales and arpeggios.
 After the review, a graduate student uses your data to create two contrasting pieces derived from your list.
 For example, a clarinet auditioner may list:

 - An 8th grade performance of "Chanson Moderne" by Hovey and Leonard

 - A 10th grade performance of "Concerto in G Minor" by Handel arranged by Waln

 - An 11th grade performance of "Dance Preludes" by Lutoslawski